-- • All medical bills
+- All medical bills

-- ○ Depending on which state, your employer, or their workers’ compensation provider, may be able to direct your treatment and which providers you see.
+- Depending on which state, your employer, or their workers’ compensation provider, may be able to direct your treatment and which providers you see.

-- • Temporary Partial Disability (TPD) or Temporary Total Disability (TTD)
+- Temporary Partial Disability (TPD) or Temporary Total Disability (TTD)

-- ○ Temporary Partial Disability (TPD) is regular weekly payments of approximately 2/3s of your average wages paid while you are recovering from you injuries.
+- Temporary Partial Disability (TPD) is regular weekly payments of approximately 2/3s of your average wages paid while you are recovering from your injuries.
 If your employer offers you work within any physical restrictions your physician gives you while recovering, you are required to perform this work (usually called “light” or “restricted” duty).
 Your pay for this light or restricted duty work will offset or replace any TPD you may be entitled to.
 If you refuse to perform light or restricted duty work, you may be denied TPD.

-- • Temporary Total Disability (TTD) is regular weekly payments of approximately 2/3s of your average wages paid while you are recovering from your injuries AND you are unable to return to any type of work including light or restricted duty work.
+- Temporary Total Disability (TTD) is regular weekly payments of approximately 2/3s of your average wages paid while you are recovering from your injuries AND you are unable to return to any type of work including light or restricted duty work.

 What other factors should be considered if you have a potential work-related injury claim?

-- • Importantly, you should understand the distinction between a workers’ compensation claim and a negligence claim.
+- Importantly, you should understand the distinction between a workers’ compensation claim and a negligence claim.
 In most states if you have been injured on the job, you’re only available claim against your employer or fellow employees, is through workers’ compensation.

-- • Even though workers’ compensation benefits are relatively limited, the trade off is that you don’t have to prove that anyone was at fault in causing your injury.
+- Even though workers’ compensation benefits are relatively limited, the tradeoff is that you don’t have to prove that anyone was at fault in causing your injury.
 You simply must show that the injury happened while you were working.
 You are entitled to benefits even if your own negligence caused or contributed to the injury.

-- • Sometimes in addition to a valid workers’ compensation claim, there may be an available negligence claim against a third party.
+- Sometimes in addition to a valid workers’ compensation claim, there may be an available negligence claim against a third party.
 For instance, if you were injured in a car accident while you were working, you may have a “work comp” claim because it happened while you were on the job.
 You may also have a personal injury claim against the other driver if he or she was negligent in causing the accident.
 When two such claims coexist things begin to get even more complicated, which is even more reason to contact VanDerGinst Law.

-- • Depending on the nature of the accident and the location, there may also be requirements that an employer promptly report to OSHA or other regulatory agencies.
+- Depending on the nature of the accident and the location, there may also be requirements that an employer promptly report to OSHA or other regulatory agencies.
 If you suspect reporting is not being done or a proper investigation is not being conducted, you should contact VanDerGinst Law right away.

-- • In some states you can select your own treatment providers for a work-related accident.
-In other states you may be referred by the workers’ compensation carrier to treatment providers.
-However, even in those cases you may sometimes be able to petition to change providers.
+- In some states, you can select your own treatment providers for a work-related accident.
+In other states, you may be referred by the workers’ compensation carrier to treatment providers.
+However, even in those cases, you may sometimes be able to petition to change providers.
 When that is necessary, be sure to contact VanDerGinst Law to assist.

-- • Sometimes injuries may lend themselves to an assignment of light or restricted duty which can lead to a lot of questions and issues where VanDerGinst Law can help.
+- Sometimes injuries may lend themselves to an assignment of light or restricted duty which can lead to a lot of questions and issues where VanDerGinst Law can help.

-- • If you have a permanent disability, you may be entitled to additional payment for your injuries.
+- If you have a permanent disability, you may be entitled to additional payment for your injuries.
 Again, VanDerGinst Law can help you maximize the amount to which you are entitled.

 Workers Compensation can be complicated, employers often don’t understand their obligations to you, and you probably have questions about your rights.
 You have the right to consult and hire an attorney to advise you and handle your case.